Jesper-SH-Hong/Node-Angular-pokedex/README.md

 Happy Thanksgiving!

-I've spent whole weekends to somehow learn and utilize Angular framework just like Hackathon
+I spent  to somehow learn and utilize Angular framework just like Hackathon

 I tried to combine the new angular knowledge with my backend knowledge in Node Express and MongoDB.

-## What I've learnt(Still writing)
+## What I've learnt

-Connect Angular App - Node - MongoDB

-app.module -> component.ts

-Http request -> HttpClientModule ->  this.http.get('/api/.../....')

-[Roadblocks]
-Async Await - toPromise()
-reactiveformsmodule - Can t bind to 'formGroup' since it isn t a known property of 'form
+(working on it)

 ## Future learning
-* Fundamental Knowledge about Angular
-I wish I could learn more about Angular such as various directives, ...(writing)
+(working on it)

 ## Built With
 * [Poke API](https://pokeapi.co/) - The Pokemon API